(828) 333-5087

 roasted cauliflower, or with anything, really.

-OM nutrition is a holistic approach, which aims to balance all five flavors within most meals with one or two flavors being emphasized for therapeutic purposes.
-OM nutrition for hypertension emphasizes bitter flavors, sour flavors, and energetically-cooling foods.
+East Asian nutrition uses a holistic approach, which aims to balance all five flavors within most meals with one or two flavors being emphasized for therapeutic purposes.
+East Asian nutrition for hypertension emphasizes bitter flavors, sour flavors, and energetically-cooling foods.

-OM theory states the bitter flavor benefits the heart in moderation but an excess is harmful as it has a drying effect.
+Chinese Medicine theory states that bitter flavors in moderation benefit the heart — but an excess is harmful as it has a drying effect.

-for example, coffee is bitter.
-In moderation coffee acts as vasodilator increasing circulation but in excess it can raise blood pressure and has a diuretic effect.
+For example, coffee is bitter.
+In moderation, coffee acts as a vasodilator increasing circulation but in excess, it can raise blood pressure and has a diuretic effect.
 Modern scientific research has discovered while the human genome has 25 bitter taste receptors 12 of these are expressed in the human heart.

-• Foods with bitter flavors include: romaine lettuce, dandelion, arugula, rye.
+• Examples of foods with bitter flavors include romaine lettuce, dandelion, arugula, and rye.

-• Foods that combine bitter with pungency include: citrus peel, radish, scallion and white pepper.
+• Examples of foods that combine bitter with pungency include citrus peel, radish, scallion, and white pepper.

-In OM nutrition the pungent flavor can help disperse phlegm (e.g. plaque).
+The pungent flavor can help disperse phlegm or what we refer to as ‘dampness’ (e.g. plaque).

 • Lemon rind is bitter and sour; vinegar is also bitter and sour.